Skip Navigation

 Abbott Seeks Federal Protection from Similac NEC Lawsuits

-Abbott and its competitor Mead Johnson, the maker of Enfamil, face more than 750 Similac lawsuits and Enfamil lawsuits filed by families nationwide, each alleging that the cow’s milk-based formulas increase the risk of NEC in premature infants.
+Abbott and its competitor Mead Johnson, the maker of Enfamil, currently face more than 750 Similac lawsuits and Enfamil lawsuits filed by families nationwide, each raising similar allegations that the companies placed a desire for profits before the health and safety of infants, by concealing information from families and the medical community about the link between cow’s milk-based formulas and NEC among premature babies.

 NEC occurs when harmful bacteria damage the lining of a newborn’s intestines, causing inflammation, tissue death, and in many cases intestinal perforation.
 Infants who develop NEC often require emergency surgery while still in the neonatal intensive care unit, and many do not survive.